EunsuSeo01/2021_Algorithm_Term_Project/README.md

 # 2021_Algorithm_Term_Project
-2학년 2학기 Algorithm Individual Term Project
+2-2 Algorithm Individual Term Project

+I wrote this code centering on the 'C language' basically but some used functions in the C++ language to use queue structure.